While temperatures have been soaring recently winter will be upon us sooner than you think.

 Free testing in Oxford

-Electric blankets will be returned to their owners after testing and a replacement will be provided where a blanket has failed its test.
+New blankets may be provided where a blanket has failed its test.

 Dangerous electric blankets

 Last year 390 electric blankets were tested and nearly a third (30%) failed to meet safety standards, making them a potential fire risk.

 Warning signs that an electric blanket may be unsafe include fraying fabric, scorch marks, exposed elements, loose connections and worn flex.

 “It's worrying that nearly a third of the blankets tested last year were unsafe.
 Please look out for the danger signs and make an appointment for your electric blanket to be checked.
 Our HIA will be on hand to help you with this and can also offer other support to help you live safely and independently in your home.”

 Advice and support from the Home Improvement Agency